PaperMC/Paper/CONTRIBUTING.md

 > ❗ Do not use the `/mnt/` directory in WSL!
 Instead, mount the WSL directories
 > in Windows like described here:
 > <https://www.howtogeek.com/426749/how-to-access-your-linux-wsl-files-in-windows-10/>

-### I wrote some API, how do I use it in Paper-Server?

-To install the API to your local maven repository, do the following:

-- Run `./gradlew publishToMavenLocal` in the base directory.
-   - If you later need to use the Paper-API, you might want to remove the jar from your local maven repository.
-   If you use Windows and don't usually build using WSL, you might not need to do this.

-You can now use the API in your plugin to test it before PRing.
-You will also need to do this to build the Server with the implemented API.

 [MiniMappingViewer]: https://minidigger.github.io/MiniMappingViewer/